Mid-D-Man/mid-engine/docs/benching-standards.md

 asked); worth a deliberate cleanup pass, not a silent gap to rediscover the hard way later.

+## The step-summary size limit — a real, hard GitHub constraint, not a formatting choice

+GitHub caps `$GITHUB_STEP_SUMMARY` at 1024 KiB total; write past it and the *entire* summary for that step is dropped, with only a terse `GITHUB_STEP_SUMMARY upload aborted... got NNNk` line in the log to say why — no partial summary, no indication of which content pushed it over.
+Hit for real on `bench-mid-ecs-archetype-core.yml` (1065k against the 1024k limit), on the run right after a new diagnostic bench group landed — the natural read is "too much new bench data," and it's wrong.
+A `raw_slice_ceiling`-only local run (8 benchmark instances total, no other group involved) produced 712,833 bytes and 18,952 lines on its own, and all but ~68 of those lines were `cargo bench`'s own build output — specifically a `warning: \`mid-math\` (lib) generated 3110 warnings` worth of compiler lint noise (unnecessary-`unsafe`, missing-docs, and similar, from mid-math's own SIMD backends), captured because the run step's `2>&1 | tee raw.txt` pipes stderr (where rustc's warnings go) into the same file a later step `cat`s whole into the step summary.
+Real criterion result text is tiny by comparison — roughly 8-9 lines per benchmark instance; even every group `archetype_core.rs` has as of this pass (~76 instances total) comes to maybe 600-700 lines, well under 100 KB.

+**The bench data was never the risk.
+The compiler-warning preamble — which reappears in full on any cache miss, for any crate anywhere in the dependency graph, regardless of what the bench file itself contains — is.** A cold cache (GitHub Actions cache eviction, a `Cargo.toml` touch, or just a repo with enough *other* bench workflows competing for the same repo-wide 10 GB cache quota) can reintroduce thousands of warning lines at any time, on any of these workflows, with zero relationship to how much the benchmarks themselves grew.

+**Fix, applied to `bench-mid-ecs-archetype-core.yml`, `bench-mid-collections-sparse-set.yml`, and `bench-mid-ecs-sparse- shell.yml`** (`grep -l "Full raw output" .github/workflows/*.yml` shows these are the only three using the raw-`cat` pattern, so all three carried the same latent risk): before embedding the raw log in the step summary, skip everything before cargo's own `` Finished `bench` profile `` marker — the line it always prints once compilation succeeds, right before the benchmarked binary actually runs — so only real bench output reaches the summary, no build noise.
+Falls back to the untouched full log if that marker is missing entirely (a genuine compile failure, where the noise upstream of it *is* the signal and must not be hidden).
+A defensive `head -c 900000` cap sits behind that either way — current real output isn't remotely close to it, but it means this specific failure mode structurally can't recur here regardless of how much more diagnostic bench code gets added later.
+The untouched raw file, warnings and all, still goes to the uploaded artifact unchanged — nothing lost, just kept off the size-capped surface.

+**New bench workflows: don't `cat` a raw `cargo bench`/`cargo test` log into `$GITHUB_STEP_SUMMARY` without stripping the pre-`` Finished `` build output first.** A clean sandbox or a cold cache brings it back in full, on any crate, at any time — it has nothing to do with how much the bench file itself has grown, so growth in the bench matrix is not what to watch for here; cache-miss frequency is.

 ## The recommended shape, end to end

 What `bench-vs-bevy-ecs.yml` now does, as the canonical reference: